AckerlyXu/heima/articles/backup/backup-azure-backup-sql.md

     ![Short term goals](./media/backup-azure-backup-sql/pg-shortterm.png)

+    >[!NOTE]
-    >[AZURE.NOTE] At 8:00 PM (according to the screen input) a backup point is created every day by transferring the data that has been modified from the previous day’s 8:00 PM backup point.
+    > At 8:00 PM (according to the screen input) a backup point is created every day by transferring the data that has been modified from the previous day’s 8:00 PM backup point.
 This process is called **Express Full Backup**.
 While the transaction logs are synchronized every 15 minutes, if there is a need to recover the database at 9:00 PM - then the point is created by replaying the logs from the last express full backup point (8pm in this case).

 8. Click **Next**